-12:235-4.1 Assignment to supervisory positions
+12:235-4.2 Assignment to supervisory positions

-- (a) It shall be within the power of the Director to ascertain the need to assign Judges to supervisory positions and exercise the administrative duties as set forth in this chapter for the districts the Director may designate. - (b) In the discretion of the Director, the Director may: - 1.
-Determine the number of Judges needed to provide the necessary supervision; and - 2.
-Appoint Judges of Compensation to supervisory positions in which the Judges shall serve at the pleasure of the Director.
+- (a) It shall be within the power of the Director to ascertain the need to assign Judges to supervisory positions and exercise the administrative duties as set forth in this chapter for the districts the Director may designate. - (b) The Director may at his or her discretion: - 1.
+Determine the number of Judges needed to provide the necessary supervision; and

+2. Appoint Judges of Compensation to supervisory positions in which the Judges shall serve at the pleasure of the Director.